 I’m mainly writing this because of a conversation I had with a friend of mine a few months ago.
 We were talking about some kind of current event and he said that reading the news just isn’t a part of his daily routine.
 The good news is that news consumption doesn’t HAVE to be a chore, as long as you know where to look.

 Twitter, while providing only bite-sized snippets of information, helps to break news faster than almost any other tool in the world and can simultaneously provide insight into how topics and events are being received by the public.
-The hashtag system, while asinine at times, serves as a particularly effective method of categorizing popular opinion.
+The hashtag system, while asinine at times [link no longer active], serves as a particularly effective method of categorizing popular opinion.
 Less than 24 hours ago #illridewithyou was one of the top trending hashtags in the world, and it was used to convey a sense of solidarity with Muslims in the wake of the Sydney hostage crisis on December 15th.
 Unfortunately, the 140 character cap is very limiting if one were to try and use Twitter as their primary “news source,” despite the ability to add links within the posts to take the user to full-page articles.
 But for those who need to spread the word NOW, as seen during The Arab Spring and the Royal Wedding (I kid), Twitter is invaluable.

 Next up are the traditional websites of popular news outlets like The Huffington Post, CNN, FOX News, etc. Because of the shift from print to digital media, these websites have become inundated with advertisements left and right to generate more revenue.
 Normally I don’t care, especially when it helps smaller websites say afloat, but if I’m trying to look up the latest information on a crisis somewhere in the world and I have to deal with drop-down, pop-up, pre-video and any other kinds of advertisements while reading, I just back up and try to find another source.
 I’m looking at you, 30-second advertisements that precede 45-second videos.
 Couple that with the issues involved with biased or one-sided reporting, and the mix of banal headlines like “THIS DOG WENT OUT FOR A WALK WITH HIS OWNER.
 WHAT HAPPENED NEXT WILL LEAVE YOU LITERALLY BREATHLESS,” and you’re now finding yourself juggling seven tabs containing several different sources covering the same story just so that you can figure out how much of the information is accurate while also trying to dodge the useless crap.